tlovett1/custom-contact-forms/README.md

 You can create and manage forms within a post by clicking the `Add Form` button next to the `Add Media` button.
 You can also create and manage forms by clicking the `Forms` menu item in the administration panel.

+### Form Settings

+Each form has a number of settings that you should understand.

+* `Title` - The main title for the form.
+This will be shown to the end user above the form.
+* `Description` - A form description that will be shown to the end user below the form title.
+* `Button Text` - This text will be shown to the end user on the submit button.
+* `On form completion` - When a form is completed you can show a message or perform a browser redirect

+  * `Completion Message` - If you choose to show a message, you can customize the message to be shown.
+  * `Redirect URL` - If you choose to perform a redirect, you can customize the redirect URL.

+* `Send email notifications` - When a form is completed you can show a message or perform a browser redirect

+  * `Completion Message` - If you choose to show a message, you can customize the message to be shown.
+  * `Redirect URL` - If you choose to perform a redirect, you can customize the redirect URL.

 ### Fields

 The building block of forms are fields.
 Each field has it's own set of settings that you can change on a